TarunTomar122/digital-garden/copresence/writings/nyc-trip.md

 ### Day 2

 Just like my Almaty trip, I planned to run a half marathon on second day.
-Funny thing is that in Almaty the it was me and Monisha running 21kms around the city to celebrate her bday and here it was me running 21kms around the city to celebrate my bday (with her being on call).
+Funny thing is that in Almaty, it was me and Monisha running 21kms around the city to celebrate her bday and here it was me running 21kms around the city to celebrate my bday (with her being on call).

 I started my run at around 5:30AM and followed a straight line to central park where I did a couple of loops before heading to the hudson river side and completed the half marathon.